Canvey Island southern shoreline revetment project - information page

 The renewing and improving of the revetment on the seaward face of the tidal defences will take place along a 3km stretch between Thorney Bay and the Island Yacht Club as shown on the map below.

-Canvey Island southern shoreline map Canvey Island southern shoreline - red line indicates the area of revetment that we will be working on
+Canvey Island southern shoreline map Canvey Island southern shoreline - red line indicates the area of revetment that we are working on

 Programme of works and construction

-Details of the construction are explained in more depth within the PDF documents at the bottom of this page, but the key aspects are summarised below:
+Details of the construction are explained in more depth within the PDF documents at the bottom of this page and key aspects are summarised below:

-• The construction will take an anticipated two and half years in duration.
+Duration of project: the construction will take an anticipated two and half years

-• Revetment works are fitted into the low-tide window, meaning works will take place over an approximate 5-hour period, anywhere between 6am-10pm.
-See detailed timetable below.
+Working hours on low-tide: revetment works are fitted into the low-tide window, hence they take place over an approximate 5-hour period, anywhere between 6am-10pm.
+Detailed timetable is included in each mothly newsletter below.

-• Construction works on the landward side of the sea wall to take place in regular working hours (8am-6pm Monday to Friday).
+Working hours on landward side: construction works on the landward side of the sea wall to take place in regular working hours (8am-6pm Monday to Friday)

 • Benfleet and Southend Marshes at the eastern end of the project’s extent, which is an internationally important site for habitat and wildlife and is designated as a Special Protection Area (SPA), Site of Special Scientific Interest (SSSI), and Ramsar (a Ramsar site is a wetland site designated to be of international importance under the Ramsar Convention)